akumImchen/akumImchen/README.md

 #  Hi I'm Akum Imchen 👋

-🎐I'm pursuing a Bachelor's in Computer Science, focused on building strong programming skills and exploring the IT industry.
+🎐I'm pursuing a Bachelor's degree in Computer Science, focused on building strong programming skills and exploring the IT industry.
 I'm passionate about Fullstack Development and aim to specialize in it for my long-term career."